eidmuha/TriviaGame/README.md

 ## Acknowledgments

-* All the team of Monash Bootcamp
+* All the team of Coding Monash Bootcamp